iago-mendes/spectre/docs/Tutorials/CCE.md

 - `DrLapse.dat`
 - `DtLapse.dat`

-The layout of each of these datasets must be in either [spherical harmonic modes](#spherical_modes) or [spherical harmonic nodes](#spherical_nodes).
+Here `g` represents the spacetime metric, but we only require the spatial components (e.g. `gxx.dat`, `gxy.dat`, etc...) so in practice, those are the tensor components of the spatial metric.
+The temporal components of the spacetime metric are stored separately in the lapse and shift.
+The layout of each of these datasets must be in either
+[spherical harmonic modes](#spherical_modes) or [spherical harmonic nodes](#spherical_nodes).